-If the baby isn’t swaddled correctly or rolls onto their stomach while swaddled, this can be very dangerous, even deadly.
+If baby isn’t swaddled correctly or rolls onto their stomach while swaddled, this can be very dangerous — even deadly.

-A swaddle that is too loose can also be risky because the baby’s arms can get free, leaving loose blanket that could end up covering the mouth and nose.
+A swaddle that’s too loose can also be risky because the baby’s arms can get free, leaving loose blanket that could end up covering their mouth and nose.
 Babies should never be put to sleep with loose blankets because this also puts them in danger of SIDS.